gvwilson/sdxjs/en/src/unit-test/index.md

 ```

 This test counts as a failure rather than an error
-because thinks the result of dividing by zero is the special value `Infinity`
+because the result of dividing by zero is the special value `Infinity`
 rather than an arithmetic error.
+{: .continue}

 </div>